Morgan McDonald

 Morgan McDonald (born 23 April 1996) is an Australian distance runner.
-McDonald competed at the Tokyo 2020 Olympics coming 11th in Heat 2 of the qualifying rounds in the Men's 5000m with a time of 13:37.36.
+McDonald is a two-time Olympian who competed at the Tokyo 2020 and Paris 2024 Olympics.

-McDonald competed in the Men's 5000 metres at the Tokyo Olympics, 2017 World Championships in Athletics and 2019 World Championships in Athletics.
-McDonald competed in 2018 Commonwealth Games placed 8th in 5000 meters in 14:11.37.
-McDonald is a 4-time NCAA Champion, 8-time NCAA Division I All-American and 8-time Big Ten Conference champion.
-McDonald placed 7th at 10 km in 29:59.2 at the 2016 NCAA Division I Cross Country Championships and placed 1st in the 10 km in 29:08.3 at the 2018 NCAA Division I Cross Country Championships.
+McDonald contested the 5000 metres at the 2020 Olympics, 2024 Olympics, 2017 World Championships, and 2019 World Championships.
+McDonald also competed in 2018 Commonwealth Games and placed 8th in 5000 meters in 14:11.37.

+As a collegiate athlete, McDonald won four NCAA titles and eight Big Ten Conference and was an eight-time NCAA Division I All-American.

 Early life

 McDonald attended Newington College in Sydney, Australia, completing his schooling in 2013.
 He was a key member in Newington's 2011 GPS Senior Cross Country and 2012 Senior Athletics premierships.
 He won Newington's A.D.G.
 Stewart Trophy for 3000m running.

-In addition to his athletic achievements at Newington, Morgan excelled in the classroom.
+In addition to his athletic achievements at Newington College, Morgan excelled in the classroom.
 He finished with an ATAR of 98.95, achieving a Band 6 (>90% raw mark) in three subjects: Ancient History, English Extension 1 and Physics.

-Career

-In July 2019, McDonald signed with Under Armour.
-In June 2021, McDonald left Under Armour and his coach Joe Bosshard to sign with On Athletics Club under coach Dathan Ritzenhein.